SHOW ME YOUR SOUL

 He leaned his hips against his car and crossed his arms.
 His eyes glittered somehow; there wasn't annoyance in them but something else.
 My guess was lust.

 "Then you shouldn't wear t-shirts with suggestive motives."

 I was not a bitchy person.
 Normally.
 But there was something about this guy that brought me in a total bitch-mode.

 "Also, you talk big for someone who's at fault."
 I gestured to my car.

 "Relax, you little baby.
 I should be the one to complain, my Audi has a scratch.
 Your little car already looks like shit."

-"Thanks for your unsolicited opinion", asshole.
-"But that doesn't excuse your lack of paying attention."
+"Thanks for your unasked opinion", asshole.
+"But that doesn't excuse your actions."
 How could a person be so arrogant?
 He didn't even see his mistake.

 Moments passed before he let out a groan and stuck his hand in his pocket.
 He fished something out of it.
 A piece of paper.
 And a pen.
 Apparently, he didn't possess a t-shirt but a pen and piece of paper in his pocket was a must-have.
 Weirdo.